EliasPrescott/eliasprescott.github.io/_posts/2022-09-30-iterating-over-elements-with-playwright.md

 #### Why do we want to Select Multiple Elements?

 Repetition of elements is extremely common on web pages.
-Most web frameworks make it extremely easy to repeat an element any number of times.
+Most web frameworks make it very easy to repeat an element any number of times.
 This is great for writing web sites, but it can make the sites more difficult to test.

 Whenever an element is repeated, all its attributes will also be repeated.
 This means that all its identifying information will be shared between every instance of the element.
 So, if I call ```page.click('button.actionBtn')```, and there are five elements that match that selector, which element should Playwright click?
 Playwright will try to click on the first match by default, but relying on this behavior can be dangerous.
 Whenever an element is repeated on a page, the number of repetitions is often variable.
 I may visit a page and see five action buttons, but someone else could visit the same page and see zero buttons.
 All manner of variables can affect how many elements will show on a web page, so it is vital to write Playwright tests that can handle that.